FunderburkM/CMEngineOptionsDocs/GameSettings.md

 # Technical

 For more information on how it's used, check [Engine Options Subsystem](https://github.com/FunderburkM/CMEngineOptionsDocs/blob/main/EngineOptionsSubsystem.md).
+This also covers how to hook up listeners to actually apply your changes in your systems!

 - FEngineOptionGameLayer stores the Game Settings Maps: Byte Map, Float Map, and String Map.
 Each can be saved individually.
 - FEngineOptionGameProfile stores an Array of Layers, giving the control of multiple Map Settings through multiple menus / etc.